 The Center for Psychiatric Genetics (CPG) focuses on the genetic factors that contribute to mental health and illness.
 The CPG conducts a variety of highly analytical and innovative research projects including transcriptomics of schizophrenia; generation and analysis of pluripotent stems cells and neuronal derivatives as simple models to study the biology of schizophrenia; and genome-wide linkage and association studies to understand the biology of sexual orientation.

 Subsequent studies targeted potential susceptibility genes in chromosome 8p.
-Dr. Gejman also directed the largest genome-wide association study (GWAS) in schizophrenia at the time (2009) and subsequent GWAS meta-analyses (2011), work which has expanded and continued to revolutionize the field.
 Additional experiments have included the functional consequences of synonymous codon usage and its effects on mRNA primary structure for the expression of genes of the G protein-coupled receptor family.
 These studies have gathered wide interest in the human molecular genetics and the molecular evolution fields.